ORGANIZATION

 GENETIC CONDITIONS

-Multiple Endocrine Neoplasia and Von Hippel Lindau are genetic conditions.
+Multiple Endocrine Neoplasia Syndromes and Von Hippel Lindau are genetic conditions.
 They are known as MEN and VHL, respectively.
+There are other genetic forms of the illness.
+The descriptions are given in the links below.
 As persons with these genetic conditions are at an increased risk for medical problems such as endocrine imbalances, kidney problems, infections and vision and motor impairments, it's very important for these people to receive regular medical attention.

 Information Used This Page